0x80/typed-firestore-server/README.md

 | `getBeforeAndAfterOnWritten` | Get the before and after data from a document write event  |
 | `getBeforeAndAfterOnUpdated` | Get the before and after data from a document update event |

+Note that the functions are exposed on `@typed-firestore/server/functions`, so that the `firebase-admin` and `firebase-functions` peer-dependencies can both be optional.

+As long as you only import code from `@typed-firestore/server`, you shouldn't need `firebase-functions` and as long as you only import code from `@typed-firestore/server/functions`, you shouldn't need `firebase-admin`.

+Importing types should not affect this.

 ## Where Typing Was Ignored

-You might notice that the query `where()` function is still the regular untyped Firestore API, and that is deliberate.
+You might have noticed that the query `where()` function is still using the regular untyped Firestore API, and that is deliberate.
 I think this part would be difficult to type, and the API shape would be very different from the official API.

-Besides having strong typing, I also wanted to make this library non intrusive and thus easy to adopt.
+Besides wanting strong typing, I also want this library to be non-intrusive and easy to adopt.

 I would argue that the `where()` clause is the least critical part anyway.
-If you make a mistake there, there is little chance to ruin things and you will likely find out during development.
+If you make a mistake with it, there is little chance to ruin in the database things and you will likely discover the problem during development.

-In my experience, if you use a `select()` without matching typing, or send the wrong data to `update()` you could easily mess things up in a way that is risky or time consuming to fix, especially when writing database migration scripts.
+In my experience, if you use a `select()` without matching typing, or send the wrong data to `update()` you can easily mess things up in a way that is risky or time consuming to restore, especially when writing database migration scripts.

-So I think the trade-off for simplicity is worth it.

-It might be possible to create a clean fully-typed API for queries with some type gymnastics, but that is not something I am willing to spend lots of time on.
+It might be possible to create a clean fully-typed API for queries with some fancy type gymnastics, but that is not something I am willing to spend lots of time on.

+I think the trade-off for simplicity and familiarity is warranted.